LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

     The proof is very complex and requires a deep knowledge of linear algebra.
     </p>
     <p>
-    First it is proven that the joint probability distribution of $Z=[X,Y]$ is itself a normal distribution with:
+    First they prove that the joint probability distribution of $Z=[X,Y]$ is itself a normal distribution with:
     $$
     \mu = \begin{bmatrix}
       \mu_1 \\